Getting There in a Hurry

 In that connection, I was dismayed to read the mayor's opinion that in some cases getting to one's destination one minute faster is less important than retaining the beauty of the community.
 This sort of thinking dangerously confuses the issues.
 Retaining the beauty of the community has never before been considered in Springfield traffic planning.
 That's one big reason why that little stretch of unpaved park at South Grand and Illini Road is precious even to people who don't live there, and thus why westbound drivers must still detour all the way to Laurel to get to—well, South Grand doesn't lead to anyplace in particular, but that's the whole point.
 People don't mind detouring on their way to someplace they want to get to, but to suffer a detour that has no destination at the end of it is the kind of thing that turns a person into a Perot supporter.

-The nice thing about uglying up a city with roads is that drivers can't really see it at 35 miles per hour; the only people who do are the people who live amidst it.
+The nice thing about uglying up a city with roads is that drivers can't really see the ugly at 35 miles per hour; the only people who do are the people who live amidst it.
 Which is why people are fleeing west in search of comeliness; interrupt that process and development will screech to a halt.
 Ugly is economic.

-South Grand will be extended eventually, if not in Langfelder's administration then during that of someone less sentimental.
+South Grand will be extended eventually, if not in Ossie Langfelder's administration then during that of someone less sentimental.
 In another ten years, the unofficial border that the banks and real estate agents use to demark the "nice" part of town will have shifted further west to Chatham Road.
 The new city government shrunk the South Granders political influence to one ward, dooming them to being outvoted by aldermen who represent homeowners along Madison and Washington and Lawrence who were too dumb or too poor to realize that the way to retain the beauty of your neighborhood in Springfield is to sell out early, take the profits, and recreate it farther west.

 In short, roads do more than move traffic.
 Because people live and shop and work by car, roads determine the direction and intensity of development.
 B-A did no computer calculations to rank the desirability of these larger changes, and just as well; a city council that can't cope with dead leaves is better off leaving land use policy to the experts like [developer] Leonard Sapp.